Confederate Secret Service: Foreign agents

 The Confederacy's first secret-service agent may have been James D. Bulloch.
 In 1861, almost immediately after the attack on Fort Sumter, Bulloch traveled to Liverpool, England, to establish a base of operations.
-Britain was officially neutral in the conflict between North and South, but private and public sentiment favored the Confederacy.
+The United Kingdom was officially neutral in the conflict between North and South, but private and public sentiment favored the Confederacy.
 Britain was also willing to buy cotton that could be smuggled past the Union blockade, which provided the South with its only real source of hard currency.
-Bulloch established a relationship with the shipping firm of Fraser, Trenholm & Company to buy and sell Confederate cotton, using this currency to purchase arms and ammunition, uniforms, and other supplies for the war effort.
+Bulloch established a relationship with the shipping company of Fraser, Trenholm & Company to buy and sell Confederate cotton, using this currency to purchase arms and ammunition, uniforms, and other supplies for the war effort.
 Fraser, Trenholm & Co. became, in effect, the Confederacy's international bankers.
 Bulloch also arranged for the construction and secret purchase of the commerce raider CSS Alabama, as well as many of the blockade runners that acted as the Confederacy's commercial lifeline.

 Jacob Thompson was the Confederate commissioner in Canada.
 He distributed money, coordinated agents, and may have planned covert operations.
-He was involved in the attempt to liberate Confederate prisoners at Johnson's Island, a Union facility which also housed political prisoners.
+He was involved with the attempt to liberate Confederate prisoners at Johnson's Island, a Union facility which also housed political prisoners.

 Thompson met with Clement Laird Vallandigham, an Ohio politician.
 Vallandigham, a potential presidential candidate against Lincoln, was arrested by Union General Ambrose Burnside and deported to the Confederacy.
 Vallandigham made his way to Canada.

 Signal Corps

 The Confederate Signal Corps was established in 1862.
 Nearly 1,200 men were in the secret service, most of whom were well-to-do and knew more than one language.
-Example: Alexander Campbell Rucker, brother of Col Edmund Winchester Rucker, was in the Confederate Secret Service. -from an article in the Owensboro Messenger (Owensboro, Kentucky) 16 Feb, 1922.
+Example: Alexander Campbell Rucker, brother of Colonel Edmund Winchester Rucker, was in the Confederate Secret Service.
 Major William Norris was their commander.
-Norris may have worked under Braxton Bragg.
+Norris may have worked for Braxton Bragg.
 On April 26, 1865, Norris took the position of the Commissioner of Prisoner Exchange Robert Ould.
 Ould may have been the civilian liaison to the corps, and Bragg the military liaison, with both reporting to Jefferson Davis or Judah Benjamin.

 Thomas Nelson Conrad was a scout and spy who worked with Norris.

 Torpedo Bureau

-The Torpedo Bureau, authorized on October 31, 1862, and headed by Brigadier General Gabriel Rains, was charged with the production of various explosive devices, including land mines, naval mines, and "coal torpedoes."
+The Torpedo Bureau, authorized on October 31, 1862, and commanded by Brigadier General Gabriel Rains, was charged with the production of various explosive devices, including land mines, naval mines, and "coal torpedoes" (bombs disguised as chunks of coal, intended to destroy boilers).

 Submarine Battery Service

-Created at the same time as the Torpedo Bureau, the Submarine Battery Service was the Confederate Navy's torpedo specialists.
-The service primarily utilized electrically-detonated torpedoes to protect the South's waterways.
-Originally under Commander Matthew Fontaine Maury, known as "The Pathfinder of the Seas", Maury was succeeded by his protégé, Lt.
+Created at the same time as the Torpedo Bureau, the Submarine Battery Service were the Confederate Navy's torpedo specialists.
+The service primarily utilized electrically detonated torpedoes to protect the South's waterways.
+Originally commanded by Commander Matthew Fontaine Maury, known as "The Pathfinder of the Seas", Maury was succeeded by his protégé, Lt.
 Hunter Davidson, when Maury was sent abroad to further his experiments involving electrical torpedoes and to procure needed supplies and ships.
 The service operated along the James River between Richmond and Hampton Roads, Virginia, Wilmington, North Carolina, Charleston, South Carolina, and Savannah, Georgia, among other locales.